gs-gs/parks-bce-integration-bookable-things/api.rst

   ``is_archived`` parameter is false by default and can be used to access archived products (if you set it to all or true).
 They are hidden by default.

+  ``spaces_required`` - contain list (possibly empty) of spaces which are booked for each reservation for this product; having them busy stops the reservation placement process.
+  Please note that although sub-keys like ``index`` or ``minutes`` are present they aren't fully supported.
+See spaces list endpoint for getting their list with readable name and some details.

   In case of wrong filters parameter (park doesn't exist, org doesn't exist) empty results set will be returned (except the is_archived parameter where the value is strictly validated to be one of all, true or false).